1 May 2009

 Transcript of podcast

-Voice-over: Welcome to this special National Health & Medical Research Council podcast on Ten of the Best Research Projects for 2008.
+Voice-over: Welcome to this special National Health and Medical Research Council podcast on Ten of the Best Research Projects for 2008.
 Our pod casts aim to keep you in touch with major health and medical research issues and the people who shape them.

 Introduction: Hi, I’m Dr Andi Horvath and I’m at the Centre for Community Child Health at the Royal Childrens Hospital in Melbourne.
-We’re about to meet Professor Melissa Wake the Chief Investigator of an NH&MRC project entitled, ‘Obesity, Closing the Gaps for a Healthy Family Life.’
+We’re about to meet Professor Melissa Wake the Chief Investigator of an NHandMRC project entitled, ‘Obesity, Closing the Gaps for a Healthy Family Life.’
 The project aims to study the activity patterns and the health of four year olds.

 Interviewer: Professor Melissa Wake congratulations to you and your research team.
 Take us back in time.
 What was the premise of your investigation, what didn’t we know?